Couples

 An affair - emotional and/or sexual - was just revealed, as emotions may be too raw/heightened

 I offer two-day in-person and online intensives for couples that are 10 hours of total counseling time with a lunch and breaks.
-Contact me to schedule a consultation to learn more about an intensive couples experience.
+If you are coming from out of town, I can recommend accommodations nearby.
+Contact me to schedule a consultation to learn more about an intensive couples experience:

 Tell me how you were loved and I will tell you how you love others.